What To Do When Charged With An Assault Offence

-Although you may agree that an assault occurred, you may not realise that you have a legal defence to the charge.
-You should therefore speak to a criminal lawyer before going to court and entering a plea.
+Although you may agree that an assault occurred, you may not realise that you have a legal defence to the criminal charge.
+You should therefore speak to a criminal defence lawyer before going to court and entering a plea.

-We can advise you about the charge itself, the defences open to you, penalty options, and the court procedures for pleas of guilty and pleas of not guilty.
+At Chambers Legal, our assault lawyers in Perth can advise you about the charge itself, the defences open to you, penalty options, and the court procedures for pleas of guilty and pleas of not guilty.

-You should also speak to your criminal lawyer about the charge because it may be possible for the charge to be discontinued, downgraded or amended, depending on the circumstances.
+You should also speak to your criminal defence lawyer about the charge because it may be possible for the charge to be discontinued, downgraded or amended, depending on the circumstances.

 The police want to speak to me about an alleged assault.
 Do I have to speak to them?

+You have certain rights when it comes to speaking to the police and should seek advice from a criminal lawyer.
 Please click here to read about your rights when speaking to and being questioned by police.

 I have assaulted someone, but do I have a defence?

 If you have been charged with assault and you accept that you have assaulted someone, it is still important to consider whether you might have a defence.
 For example, you may have been acting in self-defence of yourself or of another, or you may have been provoked.

 In order to rely on self-defence, you must be able to show that the assault was necessary to defend yourself or another person from a harmful act, and that the assault was a reasonable response in the circumstances.
 This means that what you did must be proportionate to the danger that you perceived e.g. you cannot shoot someone with a gun if you thought they were going to punch you.

 Self-defence can also be excessive and, in those circumstances, will not provide a defence.